 And the reason Mishri WOULD make more power down(more than his original dyno, not more than stone) at lower Altitude, even on a similar SAE corrected Dyno.... is because it will be more accurate at the lower altitude and will be able to compensate better for the differnce's in the atmosphere.
 At such a high altitude and temp that mishri dyno'd in, the correction factor is too high to be accurate or acceptable.

 *had to edit it so people don't misunderstand what i'm comparing...
 Like has previously happened.

 My car put down 296 rwhp the one and only time I've had it on the rollers and ran 12.7 @ 109 that same month, 2.73 gears and a stock converter.
 This is with a lid, longtube headers, catless Y-pipe, and a cutout (makes you wonder what it would have put down if it was bone stock, 270?).
 There were a few stock and mildly modded LS1s at that same dyno day putting down 310, 320, even 330 rwhp.
 Of those cars that have been to the strip none of them could match my ET.
 Most couldn't even match my trap speed, which makes no sense assuming they really did make more power.

 edited for spelling

-1987 Buick Grand National, stockish
+1987 Buick Grand National, stockish.
+Still a GM troll.

 I guess I need a new screen name.
 Six Appeal?
 Black Air?
 I dunno.